ocaml/dune/doc/goals.rst

 understand a released project is by default a no-no.

 Of cource, we can't give a 100% guarantee that Dune will always behave exactly the same.
-That would be irrealistic and would prevent the project from moving forward.
+That would be unrealistic and would prevent the project from moving forward.
 In order for us to provide good backward compatibility properties while still keeping the project fresh and dynamic, we have to make sure to properly delimit, document and